doritoes/ipdice.com/3_ECS.md

     - Key algorithm: RSA 2048
     - Click **Request**
 3. Refresh the list of certificates until your new request is listed, *Pending validation*
-4. Click on the request ID for the new certifcate
+4. Click on the request ID for the new certificate
 5. Click **Create records in Route 53**, then click **Create records**
 6. Refresh the list of certificates until the new certificate is validated and the status changes to *Issued*